 Apply for Financial Aid

 For more information about types of financial aid, how to apply, and understanding your aid, please see our robust Financial Aid information pages.
 If you haven’t already done so, complete your Financial aid application (FAFSA) and have it reported to Vermont State.
 Our FAFSA code is 003698.
-Make sure the Financial Aid Office has all your documents, found on your portal.
+Make sure the Financial Aid Office has all your documents, found on your Vermont State Portal.
 Bill and payment information will be available after registration.

 Your Next Steps to Enrollment: Complete Student Life Forms & Requirements